 The degree course is an interdisciplinary and international course of study.
 On the basis of findings, theories and methods from the fields of history, cultural studies, the humanities and social sciences, the programme aims to enable students to engage responsibly and on an academic level with globalisation, and its accompanying processes in the countries of the Global North and South, and to work independently in this field.

-The programme is divided into four semesters.
+The course is divided into four semesters.
+You will study abroad for at least one of the two years.
 You will study the following areas:

 In addition to these compulsory modules, in the second and third semesters you will choose regionally focused modules (two out of four):